jennyrigsjo/VendingMachine/README.md

 * All products must be stored in one collection only.

-* Once a product has been purchased, the user should be able to use it, showing a message about how it is used (drink the drink, eat the snacketc.)
+* Once a product has been purchased, the user should be able to use it, showing a message about how it is used (drink the drink, eat the snack, etc.)

 ## Code Requirements: